Wild Night: Martha Reeves version

-In 1974, Martha Reeves recorded a version of the song for her self-titled debut solo album, and was released as a single. it reached number seventy-four on the R&B charts and at number 95 in Australia.
+In 1974, American R&B and pop singer Martha Reeves recorded a version of the song for her self-titled debut solo album, Martha Reeves (1974), and was released as a single. it reached number seventy-four on the US R&B charts and at number 95 in Australia.
 Reeves' version of the song was featured in the 1991 film Thelma & Louise.